Dick Maloney (American football)

-Richard Maloney (born July 21, 1950) is an American football coach.
-He is the defensive coordinator and linebackers coach at Augustana College in Rock Island, Illinois, a position he had held since 2018.
+Richard Maloney (born July 21, 1950) is an American gridiron football coach.
+He is the defensive coordinator and linebackers coach for Augustana College, positions he has held since 2018.
 Maloney served as head football coach at the University of Chicago from 1994 to 2012.
 A five-time University Athletic Association (UAA) Coach of the Year, Maloney guided the Maroons to four UAA championships and notched a 94–82 overall record.
 His .534 winning percentage ranks second all-time at Chicago, trailing only the legendary Amos Alonzo Stagg.
 During his tenure, Maloney built a program recognized for not only athletic emphasis but academic excellence.

 In 2013, Maloney joined the staff of Rensselaer Polytechnic Institute (RPI) as defensive coordinator and recruiting coordinator.
 Historically an offensive-minded coach, within two years Maloney built a defensive unit that ranked 13th in total defense nationally.

 His 2019 Augustana ToughGuy defense repeated success, like the RPI ones by earning 5 national rankings in the DIII's Top 30.